Single Sign-On (SSO)

 - Discovery URL: The OIDC discovery endpoint (

-- Icon and Color: Customize the appearance of the login button
+- Icon and colour: Customize the login button.

 -